cfpb/design-system/docs/pages/setting-the-foundation.md

   Organizational leaders and managers should prioritize assembling teams with members that have a variety of lived experiences.
 It is a best practice to include and involve people from a range of different social and ethnic backgrounds.

   While this includes individuals of different races, genders, religions, sexual orientations, ages, and national origins, it also includes individuals of different economic, geographic, or educational backgrounds, for example.
 In a heterogeneous environment, each team member has different knowledge, perspectives, and points of view that help the group make better-informed decisions.
-Once a hetergenous team has been assembled, the [frames of reference](#frames-of-reference) activity will be useful in identifying the individual and collective biases on the team.
+Once a heterogenous team has been assembled, the [frames of reference](#frames-of-reference) activity will be useful in identifying the individual and collective biases on the team.

   ## Beginning a project